wso2/docs-is/en/docs/learn/configuring-uniqueness-of-claims.md

 6. Finally, click the `Update` button to save the additional claim property.

 Now you can check and verify the functionality by adding users with existing claim value or update the user claim value of an existing claim.
-If you are successfully configured, you can't create or update users with existing claim value.
+If you have successfully carried out the above-mentioned steps, you will not be able to create or update users with an existing claim value.
-It will show an error message saying you can not create or update users with existing claim value.